Pierce County Library System

 The Pierce County Library System (PCLS) is a library system serving the residents of Pierce County, Washington.
 The Pierce County Library System has 20 library locations serving 580,000 people in unincorporated Pierce County and 15 cities and towns which have annexed to the system for library service.
 It circulates 6.9 million items annually, hosts seasonal youth story times, teen clubs, events for youth and adults, classes for skills development and technology, an active summer reading program, and connects with social media.
 In 2016, there were 334,362 library cardholders, PCLS locations had more than 2.2 million visitors, and the website had more than 3.5 million visitors.

 History

 The Pierce County Library System was formed by a ballot measure passed by voters in unincorporated Pierce County on November 7, 1944.
 The library began operating on January 2, 1946, and opened seven station branches in its first year.
 The system served unincorporated areas of the county as well as towns and cities that annex or contract with PCLS.
-Over its 75+ years, it has had five directors: Marion Cromwell, Carolyn Else, Neel Parikh, Georgia Lomax, and Gretchen Caserotti.
+When the system began in 1946, seven libraries served 55,000 people and offered 6,385 books from the Tacoma library, and the following milestones occurred throughout the system's history: